saltukalakus/15933/README.md

 # 15933

-<b> Temporary project will be removed shortly</b>
+<b> Test an issue for ZD ticket 15933</b>

 Tried to simulate the problem with a basic setup.
-Didn't provide implementations for some of the functions used but could reproduce the problem of not called "authenticated" handler in 10.x lock.
+Didn't provide implementations for some of the functions used but could reproduce the problem of non called "authenticated" handler in 10.x lock.

 <b>01-Login:</b> Official pure js lock.js sample